Is The Taj Mahal Turning Yellow?

 But if the river can have more water may be by making a barrage this problem can be scaled out to a larger extent.
 Now the garden which is being developed by the Archaeological survey of India in front of the Fort and the pervading greenery can attract the tourists and cover the open sandy area.

-Mudpack treatment to check Pollution On The Taj Mahal and conservation
+Mudpack treatment to check Pollution On The Taj Mahal

 A.S.I. also tried mud pack on the marble.
 The scaffolding were put on the edifice and the wet Multani clay was append which after drying up was washed with simple water.
 This was a sort of natural facial which did not provide any adverse impact.